CorinYeatsCGPS/sanitise-fasta/README.md

 Performance is a key feature.
 A 5MB FASTA file can be encoded in less than 1s, and decoded in <0.1s.
 A 1.3MB single line JSON file will also decode in a similar time.

+### CSV-safe mode
 NB.
-This may break some output formats.
-Commas in headers in particular may break CSV files (and tabs may break TSV files).
+Decoding may break some output formats (especially bespoke bioinformatics-style formats).
+However, to prevent tabs or commas in FASTA headers from breaking CSV file, if the software detects that the file ends in `.csv` or `.tsv` it will enclose the original identifier in double-quotes.
+This mode can be manually activated with the `-csv` option (see below).

 ## Building the Program